bizz84/passwordless_sign_in_firebase_flutter/README.md

     eventSink?.success(link)
   }
 }

-// TODO: Handle incoming links
 ```

 This code uses `EventChannel` and `EventSink`, and is based on this article on Medium:

 - [Flutter Platform Channels](https://medium.com/flutter-io/flutter-platform-channels-ce7f540a104e?linkId=56128409)

-This works, but means that some native code is needed on the client app to receive the incoming email link, and pass it back to Flutter.
+This means that some native code is needed on the client app to receive the incoming email link, and pass it back to Flutter.

 It would be a lot nicer if all this could be included as part of the `FirebaseAuth` plugin itself, however I'm not sure about the best way of achieving this.